MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 > [!Note]
 > The feature enables SSO for all existing applicable capabilities.
 If you add capability later to the project, follow the same steps to enable SSO for that capability.

-## Changes Teams Toolkit makes to your project
+## Understand the Changes Teams Toolkit makes to your project

 Teams Toolkit makes the following changes to your project: